mdn/content/files/en-us/web/css/css_functions/index.md

 ### Comparison functions

 - {{cssxref("min", "min()")}}
-  - : A comparison function that represents the smallest of a list of values.
+  - : A comparison function that returns the smallest of a list of values.
 - {{cssxref("max", "max()")}}
-  - : A comparison function that represents the largest of a list of values.
+  - : A comparison function that returns the largest of a list of values.
 - {{cssxref("clamp", "clamp()")}}
-  - : A comparison function that takes a minimum, central, and maximum value and represents its central calculation.
+  - : A comparison function that takes a minimum, central, and maximum value and returns its central calculation.

 ### Stepped value functions